Tryout Process

 Please contact the Club's Director of Coaching, Sasa Cirovic (sasa@lsc1983.com) to arrange alternate tryout dates if available.

-How are players evaluated and selected for travel teams?
+How are players evaluated and selected for Club teams?

 Players will be evaluated on their technical and tactical skills as well as their mental and physical abilities.
 Past performance, attitude, coachability, interaction with teammates, and practice/game attendance will also be considered.